One person killed, 2 others wounded in shooting Wednesday night in Eden, police say

 Officers were dispatched at approximately 9:11 p.m. to the 400 block of Morgan Road about a disturbance.
 Lt.
 Jason Mayes was the first to arrive and heard arguing as he began to walk up the driveway of the home where the disturbance was reported.

 Mayes then heard multiple gunshots coming from the residence, took cover and notified Rockingham County 911 communications.
-This prompted immediate emergency response by all Eden officers, Rockingham County Sheriff’s Office and Reidsville Police Department.
+This prompted immediate emergency response by Eden officers and staff from the Rockingham County Sheriff’s Office and the Reidsville Police Department, who turned out to assist.

-Multiple people were running from the area of the gunshots and assisted by officers to get to a safe area.
+Multiple people were running from the area of the gunshots and were assisted by officers to shelter in a safe area, the release said.

 People are also reading…

 Two people who were shot were taken by ambulance to a local hospital.
-One person was found dead in the yard, police said in the news release.
+A third person was found dead in the yard of the residence, police said in the release.

-Morgan Road between Lee Street and Flynn Street is closed indefinitely while detectives and North Carolina State Bureau of Investigation Crime Scene agents work the scene to search, locate, document and gather evidence, police said in the news release.
-Detectives are interviewing people who were at the scene at the time of the shooting.
+Morgan Road, between Lee Street and Flynn Street, was closed earlier this week while detectives and North Carolina State Bureau of Investigation Crime Scene agents worked the scene to search, locate, document and gather evidence, police said.

+Detectives are interviewing people who were at the scene at the time of the shooting, authorities said in the release.